GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## Physical Exchange Kind
 realized by Stereotype [SAF_PhysicalExchangeType](../../stereotypes.md#SAF_PhysicalExchangeType)

-Specifies the Physical Level realization of a System Domain Kind.
-It is both used to define exchange on Physical Interfaces.
+Specifies the realization of a System Domain Kind on physical domain level.
+It is  used to define exchanges on Physical Interface Connections.
 ## Physical External System
 exposed in viewpoint [Physical Context Definition Viewpoint](../../viewpoints/Physical-Context-Definition-Viewpoint.md)